Architected/next-js-sample-app/app.md

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-3-signup-8.png" width="800">

-4 Sign in
+### 6.4 Sign in

 Once you have successfully created and verified a user you can now attempt sign-in using the IAM API.

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-4-signin-1.png" width="800">

-Upon successfull sign-in you should land on the default landing page
+Upon successfull sign-in you should land on the default landing page.

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/6-4-signin-2.png" width="800">

-5 Uploading a file
+### 6.5 Uploading a file

 This will verify that you are able to upload a file for the user using the file API.